Generic Launcher

 Configuring the Launcher

-launcher can be influenced by special arguments and environment variables: - --clusters - specifies the paths to clusters that shall be placed on the execution stack (config, modules, configurations, etc.).
-Individual elements are separated using
+The behaviour ofnbexec launcher can be influenced by special arguments and environment variables: - --clusters - specifies the paths to clusters that shall be placed on the execution stack (config, modules, configurations, etc.).
+Individual elements are separated using java.io.File.pathSeparatorso for example on Windows it is; and on Unix:

 - --branding - gives the name of branding that shall be used